-Prepare a mold or pudding cups or ramekin cups (6-8 ounce) for the custard by greasing very lightly with butter.
+Prepare a mold or (6-8 ounce) pudding cups or ramekins by greasing very lightly with butter.

-Heat 1/2 cup of sugar with 1 teaspoon of water in a pan until it melts and turns golden brown.
-Pour this caramelized sugar into the mold or cups you are using and swirl to coat the sides of the mold.
+Heat 1/2 cup of the sugar with the water in a pan until it melts and turns golden brown.
+Pour this caramelized sugar into the mold or cups and swirl to coat the sides.
 Set aside to cool.

-Preheat your oven now to 350 F/ 180 C/ Gas Mark 4.
-Mix the eggs and remaining sugar together in a large bowl and blend until all the sugar has dissolved.
-Now add the milk, vanilla essence and nutmeg and blend again.
+Preheat the oven to 350 F/180 C/Gas Mark 4.
+Whisk the eggs and the remaining sugar together in a large bowl and blend until the sugar has dissolved.
+Add the milk, vanilla essence, and nutmeg, and whisk again.

-Pour this mixture into the mold or cups you are using, to fill them 3/4 of the way to the top.
+Pour this mixture into the mold or divide evenly into the cups or ramekins, filling them 3/4 of the way to the top.

 Place the mold/cups in a large, deep baking pan.
-Pour hot water into the baking pan (making sure it doesn't get into the custard) until it is about an inch below the rim of the molds.
+Carefully pour hot water into the baking pan (making sure it doesn't get into the custard) until it is about an inch below the rim of the molds.
 (The pan does not need to be covered.)

 Bake for about 45 minutes or until the custard is firm.
 Test by inserting a toothpick in the center.
 If it comes out clean, the pudding is done.

 Cool the pudding and then chill in the refrigerator for an hour or two.

-To serve, place a plate over the mold/cup, hold firmly in place, and turn over gently.
-The pudding will turn over onto the plate, caramel side up.
-Pour some of the remaining caramel (if any) over the pudding and serve.
+To serve, place a plate over the mold or cup, hold firmly in place, and turn over gently.
+The pudding will slide out onto the plate, caramel side up.
+Pour any remaining caramel over the pudding.